HFL's Restaurant Hot List: January

 Quick note.
 As you click on all of these links and start doing some exploring of your own, you'll notice all of the restaurants on my January Hot List are located in the Soho and Covent Garden areas.
 Remember these names if you're visiting London because these neighbourhoods are truly restaurant heaven on Earth.

 So hey if you workout hard during the week, have mastered the art of indulging (like I have) and believe that life is too short not eat big bowls of pasta then check out these restaurants with me.
-And stay tuned in to Food Affair for more Hot Lists and my restaurant reviews.
+And stay tuned in to Hot Lists for more suggestions and reviews.